heyx3/ReflToml.jl/README.md

 The goals of this project are:
   * Make the use of TOML convenient for data serialization/deserialization.
 JSON has too many annoying problems for my work (most of all, the lack of multiline strings), and Julia doesn't have many other well-supported alternatives, especially which use reflection.
   * Prioritize convenience and simplicity over performance.
 I'm not a serialization expert, and I have other things I want to work on, so don't expect this package to be tightly-optimized.
 In fact, it's quite *un*-optimized.
 For example, there's no specialization or @generated implementation for serializing different structs.
-On the bright side, compilation times will be small.
+It's particularly slow when deserializing a large `Union` of types.

 ## Data types